 - Love Yourself: Answer became the first Korean album certified Platinum in the United States.

 - Having sold more than 16 million albums domestically (in Korea), they are the best-selling artist to debut in the 2010s.

 - Map of the Soul: Persona is the best-selling album in Korean history.

 - In 2018, BTS was the second best-selling artist worldwide and the only non-English speaking artist on IFPI’s Global Artist Chart.

-- In 2020, BTS made history with the first non-English song to debut at No. 1 on the Hot 100
+- In 2020, BTS made history not only when Dynamite debut at No. 1 but also with “Life Goes On,” the first non-English song to enter at No. 1 on the Hot 100.

 - BTS were also the first Korean act to go Platinum in the U.S.

-- Did they also set a record by releasing the first Korean-language song to debut at No. 1 on the Hot 100?
+- Did they also set a record by releasing “Life Goes On,” the first Korean-language song to debut at No. 1 on the Hot 100?
 Yep!
 “Life Goes On” is an amazing song!